 Horton Plains is a favourite destination among wildlife enthusiasts, as the vast evergreen forest landscape surrounded by flowing streams and mushy swamps offer shelter to an astounding number of mammals, reptiles and birds.
 Horton Plains is also a fantastic camping destination for the adventure traveller.

 However, these campsites need to be reserved through the Wildlife Department Office in Colombo prior to your arrival.

 Along the Horton Plains trek, you’ll pass a viewpoint at Baker’s Falls before reaching World’s End.
 Standing at an elevation of about 4,000m, on a good day you can see the whole world stretched to eternity before you.

 Difficulty level: 3/5

-Pidurangala offers a wonderful 360-degree view of the valley that stretches out for miles, not to mention the majestic Sigiriya rock.
-The best time to be at the summit is in time for sunrise; where you can expect to witness the ancient fortress encapsulated in the golden sunrise.
+Pidurangala offers a wonderful 360-degree view of the valley that stretches out for miles, not to mention the majestic Sigiriya Rock.
+The best time to be at the summit is at sunrise, where you can expect to witness the ancient fortress encapsulated in the golden sunrise.